avaneev/biteopt/README.md

 600-dimensional test problems found in some textbooks.
 But the main focus of the method is to provide fast solutions for computationally expensive "black-box" problems of medium dimensionality (up to 60).
-For example, this method when optimizing its own hyper-parameters (14 dimensions) generates a good solution in under 800 function evaluations.
+For example, this method when optimizing its own hyper-parameters (21 dimensions) generates a good solution in under 800 function evaluations.

 This method was compared with the results of this paper (on 244 published C non-convex smooth problems, convex and non-convex non-smooth problems were not evaluated): [Comparison of derivative-free optimization algorithms](http://archimedes.cheme.cmu.edu/?q=dfocomp).
 This method was able to solve 77% of non-convex smooth problems in 10 attempts, 2500 iterations each.
-It comes 2nd (on par with the 1st) in the comparison on non-convex smooth problems (see Fig.9 in the paper).
+It comes 2nd (very close to the 1st) in the comparison on non-convex smooth problems (see Fig.9 in the paper).
 With a huge iteration budget (up to 1 million) this method solves 95% of problems.